pepopowitz/getting-unstuck/slides/stitched.md

 ---

-Trail: Isolate, Proof of Concept
+Trail: 2.
+Isolate, Proof of Concept

-### JavaScript

-- JSFiddle
-- Codepen
-- CodeSandbox.io
-- Quokka.js
-- node
+TODO - illustrate somehow that I'm only including the pieces that I need to prove out

 ---

-Trail: Isolate, Proof of Concept
+Trail: 2.
+Isolate, Proof of Concept, JavaScript

-### C#/.NET

-- csharppad.com
-- dotnetfiddle.net
+## `> node`

 ---

+Trail: 2.
+Isolate, Proof of Concept, JavaScript

+## Quokka.js

+---

+Trail: 2.
+Isolate, Proof of Concept, JavaScript

+## JSFiddle

+---

+Trail: 2.
+Isolate, Proof of Concept, JavaScript

+## Codepen

+---

+Trail: 2.
+Isolate, Proof of Concept, JavaScript

+## CodeSandbox.io

+---

+Trail: 2.
+Isolate, Proof of Concept, C#/.NET

+## csharppad.com

+---

+Trail: 2.
+Isolate, Proof of Concept, C#/.NET

+## dotnetfiddle.net

+---

+Trail: 2.
+Isolate, Proof of Concept, Ruby/Rails

+## `> irb`

+---

+Trail: 2.
+Isolate, Proof of Concept, Ruby/Rails

+## `> rails console`

+---

-Trail: Isolate, Proof of Concept
+Trail: 2.
+Isolate, Proof of Concept, Ruby/Rails

-### Ruby/Rails

-- irb
-- rails console
-- bundle console (ruby console in the bundle context - like rails console w/o rails.)
+## `> bundle console`

 Notes:

-rails/ios - you pretty much have to spin up an app (ask in a slack channel about this)
+(ruby console in the bundle context - like rails console w/o rails.)

+In all of these cases, you can run code directly in those consoles,

+or you can save a .rb file (or two or three), and there are equivalent options to run those files.

 ---

-Trail: Isolate
+Trail: 2.
+Isolate

 ## Eat The Frog

 Notes:

-there's a category of stuck where you can't get started: **analysis paralysis**.
+there's a subcategory of being stuck

+where you can't get started: **analysis paralysis**.
-answer: identify the hardest problem, POC it.

-eat the frog: twain, "Eat a live frog first thing in the morning and nothing worse will happen to you the rest of the day."

-option to throw-away code afterward

-this is related to a strategy in TDD - just write code to figure out HOW you'll solve the hard problem; then throw it away & start over with TDD & the knowledge of how you'll approach the problem.

-If the "hardest problem" seems big, try to identify multiple problems in it, separate them, & approach them one at a time.
+my recommendation: eat the frog.

 ---

+Trail: 2.
+Isolate, Eat The Frog

+> Eat a live frog first thing in the morning and nothing worse will happen to you the rest of the day.

+Mark Twain

+---

+Trail: 2.
+Isolate, Eat The Frog

+TODO: pic of dependencies together

+Notes:

+When you're faced with building a system with a bunch of pieces

+And you don't know which pieces to start with

+Choose the scariest thing about this system - the most risky - and start there.

+You can throw away the code afterward!

+But it will get you moving.

+And it gives you information about how this system will eventually come together.

+...

+this is a good strategy in TDD, too - write code to figure out HOW you'll solve the hard problem; then throw it away & start over test-driven & with the knowledge of how you'll approach the problem.

+---

+Trail: 2.
+Isolate, Eat The Frog

+TODO: pic of complicated dependency

+Notes:

+If the "hardest problem" seems too big,

+try to identify multiple problems in it,

+separate them,

+& approach them one at a time.

+Starting with the scariest.

+---

-Trail: Isolate
+Trail: 2.
+Isolate

-### Log inputs
+## Log inputs

 Notes: